Derrell and Ruth Hyde

 Derrell retired on October 1, 2000, after 25 years of service.
 Even though he officially retired, Derrell continued to volunteer wherever he was needed.
 He worked in Business Services for a year, and then he worked in public relations until their first grandchild, Kyle, was born.
 He made an easy transition to grandpa and babysitter.

-As Derrell and Ruth reflect on their lives, they treasure the privilege they have had of serving God on the American Indian Field and all the blessings that came with it.
+As Derrell and Ruth reflected on their lives, they treasured the privilege they have had of serving God on the American Indian Field and all the blessings that came with it.
 Derrell said, “I like the verse Matthew 6:33, ‘Seek ye first the kingdom of God and His righteousness; and all these things shall be added unto you.’
 I have found when you put God first, He works everything out for our good and His glory.”
+Derrell passed away on November 20, 2025, and is now experiencing the righteousness of the God He served faithfully for so many years.